 Bush Foods have been another specialisation.
 Tim has provided services to indigenous communities and produced reports and signage.

 Tim’s other work falls under the more general headings of ecological assessment and communication.

 He has provided advice about habitat management, significant species, development impacts, land use zoning, corridors, and ecosystem services.
 Tim has participated in many field studies, trapping, spotlighting and otherwise recording fauna, and mapping and identifying plants, including threatened species, for developments such as housing estates, schools, railways, mines, powerlines and pipelines.
 He has field experience of a wide range of threatened species, in Australia and more widely.
 He has served as an expert witness in court.

 His communication work has included booklets, public meetings, media work and staff seminars, often as components of larger projects.

-Based in Brisbane, Tim can assemble teams for large projects.
+Tim is based in Brisbane.
 Confidential enquiries about his services can be made here.

 The Boonah Scrub, a colour booklet about the history and biodiversity values of rainforest remnants in the Boonah area, published by Scenic Rim Regional Council, to encourage greater interest in their protection.